Aptcoder/ourpass-test/README.md

 then, installing dependencies
 `npm install`

-run migrations. edit the config in src/config with your db credentials `npm run migration:run`
+run migrations. edit the config in src/config and ormconfig.ts with your db credentials `npm run migration:run`

 run seeders.